fhem/fhem-controls-actions/README.md

-# fhem-controls-actions JavaScript action (Version 1)
+# fhem-controls-actions JavaScript action (Version 2 beta)

 This action creates FHEM controls file via github actions which is compatible with `update all <url>` and `update add <url>` command.
 More details about this command at the [Fhem Wiki](https://wiki.fhem.de/wiki/Update#update_all).